jrbsandoval/low_level_programming/0x00-hello_world/README.md

 ## Resources
 Read or watch:

-- [Everything you need to know to start with C.pdf ((You do not have to learn everything in there yet, but make sure you read it entirely first))] ()
 - [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie)
 - [“C” Programming Language: Brian Kernighan](https://www.youtube.com/watch?v=de2Hsvxaf8M)
 - [Why C Programming Is Awesome](https://www.youtube.com/watch?v=smGalmxPVYc)